afelix-95/ml-sentiment-cloud-deploy/README.md

 2. **Preprocessing**: Cleans reviews, tokenizes using DistilBERT tokenizer, and saves as a Hugging Face dataset.
 3. **Training**: Fine-tunes DistilBERT for binary classification (positive/negative) on a GPU cluster.
 4. **Model Registration**: Registers the trained model in Azure ML.
+5. **Model Deployment**: Deploys the registered model to an Azure ML Managed Online Endpoint using `deploy_model.py`.

 ### Triggering the Pipeline
 - **Automatic**: Pushes to `main` or pull requests trigger the workflow.